Muscle Balance: Getting it Right

 If resistance training is not performed correctly, the consequences may result in complications as individuals mature into adulthood and old age.

-To put this concern into layman terms, precision muscle balancing technology is unique unto itself.
+To put this concern into layman terms, precision muscle balancing technology is unique.
 It involves a new therapy for the treatment of musculoskeletal imbalances.
 Such imbalances may cause conditions in later life such as tendonitis, bursitis, osteoarthritis, neuritis, scoliosis, hammer toe, and other distortions of the human body (Alexander, n.d.).
 Tendonitis problems encompass the aches and pains many of us experience from time to time.
 Through proper resistance training, a holistic approach to health may assist in the reduction of or elimination of several physical discomforts experienced as our life progresses.

 The concept of muscle balance through resistance training may undoubtedly assist in the prevention of posture problems and pain as we age.
 The focus of developing muscle balance consists of eliminating the strength imbalance between two opposing muscle groups, for example, our flexors and extensors.
-For the young athlete, muscle imbalance in the legs may be a limiting factor in the development of overall speed.
+For the young athlete, muscle imbalance in the legs may be a limiting factor in overall speed development.
 Coaches and trainers must be aware of muscular balance testing to compare the strength of opposing muscle groups.
-Muscle balance is vital in the prevention of injuries and may assist in the development of maximum speed and improved muscular performance.
-If not addressed, through a well thought out and disciplined training program, muscle imbalances can slow down and possibly result in injury to the young athlete (Mackenzie, 2008).
+Muscle balance is vital in preventing injuries and may assist in the development of maximum speed and improved muscular performance.
+If not addressed, through a well thought out and disciplined training program, muscle imbalances can slow down and possibly injury the young athlete (Mackenzie, 2008).